Create Your Soft Life

 Here’s the truth — many people live hard lives by default, simply because they’ve never learned how to create systems that support the life they actually want.

-We all have a vision in our head about how we want life to feel to us and for us.… calm, organized, fulfilling.
-But that vision often stays stuck in our minds because we don’t exactly know how to bridge the gap between what we want, our current state of living, and how to actually get to better–you know–making it our reality.
+We all have a vision of how we want life to feel to us and for us.
+We want our lives to be calm, well organized, and fulfilling.
+But that vision often stays stuck in our minds because we don’t exactly know how to bridge the gap between what we want, our current state of living, and how to actually get to better — you know, making this our reality.

 Start With Structure